Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 Angelique Ramirez

-Angelique Ramirez, a student at Santa Fe High School, also died on May 18, her aunt said on Facebook.
+Angelique Ramirez, a student at Santa Fe High, also died on May 18, her aunt said on Facebook.

 The news comes after Ramirez’s family was informed that the 15-year-old was shot in the leg, but they were unable to locate her.

 “The school nor police can tell us where she is.
 All we got info on is that she was shot in the leg.
-Cannot find her at any local hospital,” he aunt Sylvia Pritchett wrote.
+Cannot find her at any local hospital,” her aunt, Sylvia Pritchett, wrote.

 Araceli Ramirez, who said Angelique Ramirez was her “baby sister,” described the teen on Facebook as “outgoing, so precious, kind, beautiful” and “smart.”